-The Commission determined that the locally produced alloy round bar and the imported alloy round bar meet the minimum requirements under Note (f) to Chapter 72 of Schedule 3 to the Customs Tariff Act 1995.
+The Commission determined that the locally produced alloy round bar and the imported alloy round bar meet the minimum requirements under Note (f) to the Tariff.
 The Commission confirmed that the locally produced product and the imported alloy round bar share the same shape, are within the dimensional requirements of the goods description, and broadly share the same specifications and mechanical properties (albeit with subtle differences for the different segments of the alloy round bar market).
 This includes certain heat and/or surface treatments which may be applied to the bar.
-Given this, the Commission considers them to be physically like.
+Given this, the Commission considers locally produced alloy round bar and imported alloy round bar to be physically alike.